sp-watson/api-scripts/README.md

 * An fileaccess file for each offender.
 This gives information about how far the migration got and any error messages.
   If a file already exists for a givne offender, then that is moved to the archive sub-directory.
 * A file that contains a list of offenders that have been successfully migrated.
 This must exist, so before the first run must be created and be empty.

+## Instructions
+In order to run the feature you will need to:
+* Create a class that implements the Config class
+* As part of that class, add a name of a base directory `resultsBaseDirectory`
+* In that base directory:
+  - Make a blank sub-directory called "archive"
+  - Make a blank file called SUCCESSFUL_MIGRATIONS.txt
+* Add config `spreadsheetFileName` that indicates where the xlsx file is
+* In the Main class, set the first offender number (e.g. 1 - start of the file) and the number of offenders
+* Run it using the Main class as the entry point